xolox/python-linux-utils/README.rst

 - Parsing of the `/etc/fstab`_ and `/etc/crypttab`_ configuration files.
 - A basic Python API for cryptsetup_ and a Python implementation of cryptdisks_start_ and cryptdisks_stop_ (with a command line interface).
+- Atomic filesystem operations for Linux in Python.

 The package is currently tested on cPython 2.7, 3.4, 3.5, 3.6, 3.7 and PyPy
 (2.7) on Ubuntu Linux (using `Travis CI`_).